Near Dover in Kent, England, United Kingdom

 Alexander Duckham was his brother.
 He sponsored Bleriot and I have a photo of them in a cockpit of a biplane together.
 At one time they jointly held the altitude record of 800 feet.

 — Submitted August 10, 2011, by Digby Martin Fletcher of Purley, Surrey.

 Additional keywords. aircraft aviation

 Credits.
-This page was last revised on December 16, 2017.
-This page originally submitted on October 22, 2009, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 1,835 times since then and 21 times this year.
-This page was the Marker of the Week November 29, 2009.
-Photos: 1, 2. submitted on October 22, 2009, by Roger W. Sinnott of Chelmsford, Massachusetts. • Kevin W. was the editor who published this page.
+This page was last revised on September 10, 2019.
+It was originally submitted on October 22, 2009, by Roger W. Sinnott of Chelmsford, Massachusetts.
+This page has been viewed 1,979 times since then and 42 times this year.
+It was the Marker of the Week November 29, 2009.
+Photos: 1, 2. submitted on October 22, 2009, by Roger W. Sinnott of Chelmsford, Massachusetts.
+3, 4, 5. submitted on September 8, 2018, by Michael Herrick of Southbury, Connecticut. • Kevin W. was the editor who published this page.